Yu-Gi-Oh! 5D's: Anime

 Yu-Gi-Oh!
 5D's was produced by Nihon Ad Systems and TV Tokyo, and the show's animation was handled by Studio Gallop.
-It aired on TV Tokyo between April 2, 2008 and March 30, 2011, following the end of the previous series, Yu-Gi-Oh!
+It aired on TV Tokyo between April 2, 2008, and March 30, 2011, following the end of the previous series, Yu-Gi-Oh!
 GX.
 As with the previous two series (Yu-Gi-Oh! and Yu-Gi-Oh!
-GX), this series was licensed by 4Kids Entertainment and Warner Bros.
-Television Animation, and distributed by Warner Bros.
-Domestic Television.
+GX), this series was licensed by 4Kids Entertainment.
 Yu-Gi-Oh!
 5D's began airing on The CW4Kids, starting on September 13, 2008, and later aired on Cartoon Network.
 On May 29, 2010, the series once again began airing in 1-hour episode blocks on the CW4Kids.
 The series moved over to the Toonzai block on September 18, 2010.
 The last episode of the dubbed series aired on September 10, 2011, leaving out several episodes from the Japanese broadcast due to low ratings, pressure to air its successor Yu-Gi-Oh!
 Zexal, and an ongoing lawsuit from TV Tokyo and NAS.
 As a result, 5D's became the second series to not have a complete English dub.
-Changes have been made to the plot and cards, character names have been localized, and violent scenes have been edited.
+Changes were made to the plot and cards, character names were localized, and violent scenes were edited.

 In Germany, however, the dub stopped using the 4Kids version and began adapting the show directly from Japan from episode 65 onward for unknown reasons.
 While the original voice cast from the first 64 episodes was still used, the show no longer edited quite as much, used the original music (including the original Japanese opening and ending themes), and adapted their scripts directly from the original Japanese scripts rather than from the revised English scripts.

 On September 22, 2010, Toonzaki and Hulu uploaded unedited, subtitled and edited, dubbed episodes of Yu-Gi-Oh!
 5D's.
 These episodes use the English names for the cards instead of the Japanese names.
 In an Anime News Network interview with Mark Kirk, Senior Vice President of Digital Media for 4Kids Entertainment, Kirk claimed this was for legal reasons.

 On April 2, 2018, the series was released with Latin American Spanish dubbing in the United States (for US Hispanic audiences) on ¡Sorpresa!.
 Subsequently, the series was uploaded on the streaming service VEMOX, also in Spanish.